Svalbaz/Neverwinter/locations/README.md

 ## 🏛️ Location List

 ### Major Locations - Cities, Towns etc.
-> *A city is like a great stone ship drifting through time.*
+> *"A city is like a great stone ship drifting through time."*

 ### The Sword Coast
 - 🏰 [Phandalin](#phandalin) - A Small town on the Sword Coast